bezzlab/KINEPIK/README.md

 - Get interactions in SIF file format at phosphosite resolution:
   `http://127.0.0.1:5000/api/0/sif/all?resolution=phosphosite`
+More examples and guidance can be found from KINEPIK's [API Documentation](https://kinepik.org/api).

 ## Deployment
 To deploy the application, follow this folder structure: